2008

 floods of June-August 1993?
 DURATION is the key.
 The flooding we see occurring

-on the Lower River right now is more typical of life on the river... it comes
+on the Lower River in '08 is typical of life on the river... the river comes

-up and it goes down.
+up and the river goes down.
 If it rains in the north, when the snow melts, the south

 feels the effects as the Missouri, the Upper Mississippi, and the Ohio